rakamahatta/phantomdron/README.md

 For the purpose of geo-redundancy Front Door with Web Application Firewall policy is deployed with backend pool of two identical App Services located in primary and secondary region in active-standby mode.
 Direct web access to App Services is not allowed.
 Both Front Door endpoint and App Services have session affinity mode enabled.

-Storage account is defined as Read-Access geo-redundant storage (RA-GRS) and production Azure Database for MySQL Server has geo-redundant backup configured.
+Storage account is defined as Read-Access geo-redundant storage (RA-GRS) and production Azure Database for MySQL Server has geo-redundant replication configured in standby region.
 Because of this General Purpose SKU is required for the production database.

 Autoscaling requirement with up to 4 instances is configured for both region based Application Service Plans if the CPU load is greater then 70% for the defined period of time of 10 minutes.
 Scale in will be performed if CPU load is less then 30% for 10 minutes.
 Minimal number of instances is one.